torvalds/linux/Documentation/process/submitting-patches.rst

 Use trimmed interleaved replies in email discussions
 ----------------------------------------------------
-Top-posting is strongly discouraged in Linux kernel development discussions.
+Top-posting is strongly discouraged in GNU/Linux kernel development discussions.
 Interleaved (or "inline") replies make conversations much easier to follow.
 For more details see: https://en.wikipedia.org/wiki/Posting_style#Interleaved_style